jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/5-Documentation- Edits.md

 ---
-name: Have some suggested Edits?
+name: Have some suggested Content Edits?
-about: Suggest updates to existing documentation
+about: Suggest Edits to existing documentation
 ---

 Thank you for your submission!
 Please provide us with the following information: